How to Use Slow Shutter Speed With a Flash to Freeze Motion in a Photo

 people dancing at wedding receptionpeople dancing at wedding receptionpeople dancing at wedding reception

-This is also a fun way to shoot a reception because the best results come from you setting your camera and then going out on the floor and dancing while you take photos.
+This is also a fun way to shoot a reception because the best results come from you setting your camera and then going out on the dance floor and dancing while you take photos.
 Since you’re dancing along with your subjects, the photos really replicate what it was like to dance to that song on that night, and helps people feel what it was like to be there.

 Conclusion

 As you can see, there is so much you can do with slow shutter speed and a flash.
 There are so many other ways that you can be creative with these techniques.
-What I want you to do is play around with them and see what you can come up with!
+What I want you to do is around with them and see what you can come up with!